rithmschool/react_curriculum/Unit-01/08-backend.md

 #### [⇐ Previous](./07-testing_redux.md) | [Table of Contents](./../readme.md) | [Next ⇒](./09-react_redux_auth.md)

-# Frontend vs. Backend and Deploying
+# Backend Concepts

 ## Objectives

 By the end of this chapter, you should be able to:

 - Understand the main architecture design patterns at a high-level
-- Understand how backend and frontend apps work together
+- Understand how frontend and backend apps work together
 - Understand the basics of how frontend apps can be deployed

 ## Two different structures